 'There is no one thing more important than another.'
 He told him.

 Mother and father urged them on and the crowd followed in a meandering way.
 At the base of the hill they waved and began to ascend.
 They were seventeen now, and almost adults.
 They were about to embark.
 Just like the prairie-men had once done.
 Out into the world to walk it and find the good and gold of the world.
 Whatever they could bring back they would.
 New dances, inventions and ways of thought.
 No newspapers but tales of the outside world and maybe a lover or a child slung in a pea-pod over their belly.
-Those people believed in the simple power of heel over toe, and with the miles the twins would shed their fat and their deceptions.
+Those people believed in the simple power of heel over toe, and with the miles the twins would shed their fat and the scales would fall from their eyes.
 Mother and father would welcome back lean and wise children.
 In this way they proved themselves and would eventually command great respect in the village.
 But before they set out they had to find her.

 They emerged and walked into the woods.
 Somewhere in there was the last seer.
 She was Lisbet and they said she knew about the world at large.
 Through it she would map out the path the twins would follow.
 If the stars said linger on she’d delay them from their beginning.
 And if there was some greater purpose in their journey she would nudge them toward it.
 Later on, when they returned from the world they would walk back into the village and introduce themselves to their parents as new people.
 As farmers, or makers, or prairie doctors.
 As whatever they found themselves to be.
 It might mean staying put.
 It might mean saying goodbye forever.
 This was the way it worked in the village.
 And it all began today.